 - If you have severe stomach pain or tenderness

 - If you have symptoms of liver problems (hepatitis), including: yellowing of your skin or the whites of your eyes, dark urine, nausea or vomiting, feeling less hungry than usual, pain on the right side of your stomach area, bleeding or bruising more easily than normal

 - If you have symptoms of hormone gland problems (especially the thyroid, pituitary, and adrenal glands), including: rapid heart beat, weight loss, increased sweating, weight gain, hair loss, feeling cold, constipation, your voice gets deeper, muscle aches, dizziness or fainting, headaches that will not go away or unusual headache

 - If you have symptoms of kidney problems, such nephritis and kidney failure, including: change in the amount or color of your urine

-- If you have signs of problems with other organs, including: rash, changes in eyesight, severe or persistent muscle or joint pains, severe muscle weakness
+- If you have signs of problems with other organs, including: rash, itching, other skin problems, swollen lymph nodes, changes in eyesight, severe or persistent muscle or joint pains, severe muscle weakness.

 What is a package insert?

 A package insert is required by the FDA and contains a summary of the essential scientific information needed for the safe and effective use of the drug for healthcare providers and consumers.
 A package insert typically includes information regarding specific indications, administration schedules, dosing, side effects, contraindications, results from some clinical trials, chemical structure, pharmacokinetics and metabolism of the specific drug.
 By carefully reviewing the package insert, you will get the most complete and current information about how to safely use this drug.
 If you do not have the package insert for the drug you are using, your pharmacist or physician may be able to provide you with a copy.